 Total number of grants awarded will be at the discretion of the Grant Review Panel.

-Project grant applications are due in early October, reviewed in December and awards distributed in January.
+Project grant applications are due on November 1, reviewed in January and awards distributed in February.

 Special Opportunity Grants are reviewed on a first-come basis until monies are depleted from the fund.